- Open Events

 During safe periods out of lockdown, we also provide in-person opportunities for our students to meet up.
 This past summer, for example, our A Level Science students spent three days at our Inspired partner school Reddam House Berkshire to take their practical exams, listen to university talks, and spend time together on the grounds.
-As an Inspired school, we’re able to leverage opportunities with 70 of the best schools around the world, bringing King’s InterHigh students global exchange programmes, summer camps, and international conventions.
+As an Inspired school, we’re able to leverage opportunities with over 80 of the best schools around the world, bringing King’s InterHigh students global exchange programmes, summer camps, and international conventions.

 Ultimately, a great online school revolves around its students.
 When traditional school teachers are doing their best to make remote learning work during a tumultuous time, individual students’ needs often get overlooked.
 In most cases, there’s been little flexibility when students need it the most, and teachers have struggled to keep track of every child’s progress.

 On the other hand, online schooling at King’s InterHigh has been specifically created to fulfil each student’s needs and potential, no matter their background, lifestyle, location, or aspirations.
 Across the board, we make sure students can blaze their own trails, guiding them with the attention they deserve.